mpfilbin/conductor/README.md

-# Conductor - An Application Orchestration Tool for Rally (NOTOK)
+# Conductor - An Application Orchestration Tool

 Conductor helps to launch and manage multiple applications from the command line simply and easily.
 Conductor reads a .orchestration file location in your user's home directory (~).